 Who founded IKEA – Ingvar Kamprad

-Since its launch in 1943 Ikea has grown into one of the world’s super brands – its success largely down to its founder Ingvar Kamprad.
+Since its launch in 1943 the brand has grown into one of the world’s super brands – its success largely down to IKEA founder Ingvar Kamprad.
 Until his death in 2018, Kamprad managed to keep a low profile.
 Like the brand he built, his lifestyle was modest – no flashy cars, a quiet family life and happy with the simple things in life.
 From an early age he showed his enterprising spirit.
 With a bonus payment from his father for doing well in his studies when he was 17, Kamprad launched the company as a mail order business.
 Before long, he was selling furniture and, as a stroke of luck when an employee removed the legs of a chair to fit it into the delivery van, the Ikea self-assembly concept was born.

 Why is IKEA called IKEA?

-Ingvar Kamprad, who was born in 1926, steered the company from one success to another throughout his life.
+IKEA founder Ingvar Kamprad, who was born in 1926, steered the company from one success to another throughout his life.
 He was Ikea – in fact, the four letters stand for his initials I and K and the other two letters E and A stand for the names of the farm and the village where he grew up: Elmtaryd farm and the village of Agunnaryd in southern Sweden.

 The tiny village of Agunnaryd has just over 200 inhabitants – a metaphor for the simple core of the furniture brand.
 Although four years before his death, Kamprad donated $7million to the parish to spend as it deemed fit.

 What are the best IKEA Products ever?